tate56/ChromiumForWindows/README.md

+# This fork fixes ungoogled chromium support by properly setting the download destination.
+It makes no other changes

 # Chromium For Windows
 This project can install the latest Chromium on your PC and it keeps the browser up to date.
 The build releases are from https://chromium.woolyss.com/